peterkinget/MOSbiusBook/2_chapter_ota/mota-se-p-16/mota-se-p-16.md

     * or the feedback resistor value
 * Why are the DC sweeps off?
 * Do an inverting configuration
-* Lower frequency --> fu of 100KHz
+* Lower frequency for fu of 100KHz
 * More comparison to simulation
-* Non-linearity measurements -- distortion
+* Non-linearity measurements -- distortion -->

 [^source]: The ADALM2000 waveform generator is based on a 12-bit DAC; it is always best to generate as large a voltage as possible to avoid any effects of quantization noise; as we are trying to measure very large gains, we need very small input signals that would be limited by the quantization noise of the DAC; the analog input attenuator allows for larger waveform test signals to be used.